 The Film industry lost its Grand Old Lady - Zohra Sehgal - in Delhi on July 11, 2014.
 She was 102.
 Sehgal died of a cardiac arrest

-It's late legendary actress Zohra Sehgal's birth anniversary today.
-She was born on April 27, 1912.
+It's late legendary actress Zohra Sehgal's death anniversary today.
 A sassy actor, elegant dancer and a dauntless mother - Zohra Sehgal remains one of the most unforgettable artiste Indian cinema will ever see.
-On her 106th birth anniversary, we remember her through a collection of rare pictures...
+On her 4th death anniversary, we remember her through a collection of rare pictures...